About the Journal

 ID Design 2012 Similarity Check Plagiarism Screening System

-InForma - Macedonian Journal of Informatics are participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
+The Editors and Boards of InForma - Macedonian Journal of Informatics are participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.

 ID Design 2012 uses the iThenticate software to detect instances of overlapping and similar text in submitted manuscripts in all journals published by ID Design 2012.
-Wherever you see the "Similarity Check Deposited" or "Similarity Check Depositor" logos, you can be reassured that the publisher whose content you are reading is committed to actively combating plagiarism and publishing original research.
+Wherever you see the "Similarity Check Deposited" or "Similarity Check Depositor" logos, you can be reassured that the publisher whose content you are reading is committed to actively combating plagiarism and publishing original research.
 View ID Design 2012's plagiarism policy here.
 To find out more about Similarity Check visit http://www.crossref.org/crosscheck/index.html

 CrossMark Policy Statement